-disabled- With respect to an individual, a physical or mental impairment that substantially limits one or more of the major life activities of such an individual; a record of such an impairment; or being regarded as having such an impairment.
+disabled- With respect to an individual, a physical or mental impairment that substantially limits one or more of the major life activities; a record of such an impairment; or being regarded as having such an impairment.

 discretionary- Subject to the discretion of legislators or an administrator.
 The federal Section 5309 New Starts Program is an example of a discretionary program.